frenck/spook/documentation/integrations/input_select.md

 Some use cases for the enhancements Spook provides for this integration:

 - The shuffle and random abilities can have very fun use cases in automations.
 For example, select a random person to cook dinner or do chores, or shuffle a sequence of scenes to play.
-- The input select entity, doesn't allow you to recorder the options.
-The sort ability allows you to sort the options alphabetically at least.
+- The input select entity doesn't allow you to re-order the options.
+The sort ability allows you to sort the options alphabetically, at least.

 ## Blueprints & tutorials

 There are currently no known {term}`blueprints <blueprint>` or tutorials for the enhancements Spook provides for this integration.
-If you created one, or stubled upon one, [please let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you created one or stumbled upon one, [please let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 ## Features requests, ideas and support

-If you have an idea on how to futher enhance this integration, for example by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).
+If you have an idea on how to further enhance this integration, for example, by adding a new service, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).

 Are you stuck using these new features?
-Or maybe you've ran into an bug?
+Or maybe you've run into a bug?
 Please check the [](../support) page on where to go for help.